 By Donna Beth Weilenman, Staff Reporter

-Benicia is offering a $500 reward for information leading to the arrest of the vandal who cut through 18 young tulip trees in a city park over the weekend.
+The reward for information leading to the identification and arrest of the person who killed 18 city-owned tulip trees has been increased, a city official said Monday.

 Read the entire article in the Benicia Herald by clicking here.